So my mother and I went to buy a lawn mower yesterday and we met Gollum from “Lord of the Rings”.

 “With goats you would only need to buy a little hand shovel.
 And you would get milk!”
 Smeagol added.

-In the end, my mother bought a gas lawn mower, though not a self-propelled one at least, and decided to wait on the weed whacker.
-And I still didn’t get my goats yet.
+In the end, my mother bought a gas lawn mower, though not a self-propelled, and decided to wait on the weed whacker.
+And I didn’t get my goats yet.
 The day would have been a complete disappointment for me except that thanks to the trip I have since decided to refer to the woman who does my Brazilian waxing as a “weed whacker”.

 (However, I’m still keeping the old one because, like I said, I am what I am and that that About Me probably illustrates who I am more than any actual paragraphs ever could.)